Schneider APC UPS

 This allows the Schneider APC UPS Selector to determine your load power requirement.

-The Schneider APC UPS Selector requests your preferences for run time, room for growth, and specific features you want.
+The Schneider UPS Selector requests your preferences for run time, room for growth, and specific features you want.

-The Schneider APC UPS Selector has a mathematical model of every Schneider APC UPS that describes the product limitations and the run time of the UPS vs load.
+The Schneider UPS Selector has a mathematical model of every Schneider APC UPS that describes the product limitations and the run time of the UPS vs load.

 Using all of this information the UPS Selector can solve for the APC products that best match your requirements.